 So, if you are ready, let's move on!

-Equations with variables on both sides look intimidating, but they really aren't that hard if you have the background skills.
+Solving algebra equations with variables on both sides look intimidating, but they really aren't that hard if you have the background skills.
 In fact, I think these types of equations are fun because it's like moving pieces of a puzzle around.

 This is what you need to remember: